MTienNg/Small-Ransomeware-for-Learning-Purposes/README.md

 - Always test in a controlled environment
 - Implement proper security measures when handling sensitive data
 - Follow ethical guidelines and local laws
+- **Note**: The ransomware only affects files in its current directory and subdirectories

 ---